Why PEI Potatoes?

 The average potato grower on the Island grew up on a farm, learning valuable lessons from the previous generation on successfully producing food for others.
-There are approximately 330 potato growers on PEI, with the grand majority of these being family farms, often with multiple generations working together.
+There are approximately 200 potato farms on PEI, with the grand majority of these being family farms, often with multiple generations working together.
 Most families on the Island are connected in some way to the farm, either through direct employment or through their family and friends.

 In fact, the potato industry is worth over a billion dollars to the Prince Edward Island economy every year, according to an economic impact study completed in 2010.
 This includes the value of the crop, the direct employment generated by the industry, as well as the additional services and industries that rely on a healthy potato sector to prosper.
 Over 88,000 acres of potatoes are grown on PEI each year, making it the largest commercial crop grown on the Island, generating 50% of farm cash receipts in the province.
 This also makes PEI the largest potato producing province in Canada!